-switch between different but related content.
-Users can move between different views without the need to leave the current page.
-A tabstrip comprises a minimum of two tabs, with one tab actively engaged at any given moment.
-The active tab is differentiated from an inactive tab by a colored indicator either on the top or bottom edge of the tab, depending on the variant in use.
-These tabstrips can expand the full width of the page or be used within content areas, or within components such as dialogs, cards, and drawers.
+Tabs allow users to move between different views of related content without leave the current page.
+A tab strip includes at least two tabs.
+Only one tab is actively engaged at a time and is differentiated from inactive tabs by a colored indicator either on the top or bottom edge of the tab, depending on the variant.
+Tab strips can cover the full width of the page or be limited to content areas within components such as dialogs, cards, and drawers.

 - Use tabs to organize logically related but mutually exclusive content on a single page.